Module Contents

 Parameters:

-• start (list or tuple) – Defines the starting point of the ray in cartesian coordinates.
+• start (Sequence[float]) – Defines the starting point of the ray in cartesian coordinates.

-• end (list or tuple) – Defines the ending point of the ray in cartesian coordinates.
+• end (Sequence[float]) – Defines the ending point of the ray in cartesian coordinates.

 A list defining the ending point of the ray in cartesian coordinates.